2-way Backpacker // Khaki with Black paint [PRE-ORDER]

-We are currently taking PRE-ORDER.
-Please expect items to be shipped in March-April, 2020.
+We are currently taking PRE-ORDER for this item.
+Please expect the item to be delivered in Dec-Jan.
 Please note that we will be shipping your entire order when the pre-order item(s) arrive.

 The Superior Labor 2-way Backpacker is a utilitarian carrier.
 A great size for everyday use, for an overnight getaway as well as a carry-on for your next air travel without compromising the easy access to the valuable contents of the bag.